NOAH Compendium

 Special precautions for the disposal of unused veterinary medicinal product or waste materials derived from the use of such products

-Any unused veterinary medicinal product or waste materials derived from such veterinary medicinal products should be disposed of in accordance with local requirements.
-The product may adversely affect aquatic organisms.
-Do not contaminate ponds, waterways or ditches with the product or empty containers.
+The veterinary medicinal product may adversely affect aquatic organisms.
+Do not contaminate ponds, waterways or ditches with the veterinary medicinal product or empty containers.

 Marketing Authorisation Holder (if different from distributor)